DiveHatteras

 Cancellation.
 If you cancel the charter 60 days prior to the charter date, your deposit will be refunded; if you cancel 59 days or less prior to the charter date, no refund is granted.
 If we are able to rebook the date we may return your deposit, but are under no obligation to do so.
 On rare occasions, we must cancel trips.
 If this occurs, our responsibility is limited to a refund of any deposits you've already paid.
 DiveHatteras is not responsible for hotel fees or other fee penalties that you may incur as a result of any trip cancellations.
 If we cancel the trip, we will notify you (the point of contact for your group); it is your responsibility to notify the other divers.

-Divers and dive skills.
+Divers and Dive Skills.
 Mid-Atlantic wreck diving is considered advanced sport diving.
 When you book the boat, it is your responsibility to accurately assess the ability of all divers on your charter.
-We do not offer the services of a Dive Master nor do we accompany divers underwater.
-It is the responsibility for all divers to monitor their own air supply and depth.
+We do not generally offer the services of a Dive Master nor do we accompany divers underwater.
+It is the responsibility for all divers to monitor their own air/gas supply and depth.
 If we see any behavior that we consider dangerous to themselves or other divers, we reserve the right to restrict the diver from further diving.
-A dive briefing will be conducted that details how divers are expected to prepare for the diving, ingress and egress from the water, location of safety/rescue equipment, and any other details necessary for that specific day of diving.
+A dive briefing will be conducted that details how divers are expected to prepare for the diving, ingress and egress the water, location of safety/rescue equipment, and any other details necessary for that specific day of diving.
 It is the diver’s responsibility to listen to and understand the dive briefing.

-We look forward to diving with you and your group, please let us know if you have any questions or concerns.
+We look forward to diving with you and your group; please let us know if you have any questions or concerns.

 Dave and Ann Sommers

-If you have any questions, please email or give us a call at 703.818.1850 or 703.517.3724.
+If you have any questions, please email or give us a call at 703.517.3724.

 DiveHatteras Home